pokergeist/SwitchIR/README.md

 ## ToDo List

+* Add the footprint for the ItsyBitsy MCU.
 * Put a cutout in the board to facilitate the addition of SPI Flash memory to the QT Py when mounted via  castellated pads.
-* Route IR_rx data line to an interrupt capable pin on the MCU.
-* Add 1µF decoupling caps for encoder/decoder.
-* Maybe add some test points for access to inaccessible pads.
+* Add some test points for access to inaccessible pads.
 * Maybe flip the MCU and feed the USB cable out of the back slot.
 * Poll for larger pitch screw terminals.
 * Determine if flyback diodes will be required for inductive loads across the relay contacts.

 ## Notes

+1. The ItsyBitsy has been added as an option since it has SPI Flash memory for storing codes and macros and there is a Bluetooth LE model.
+1. I plan to add solder holes for 4mm pitch quick connect [wire terminals](https://www.digikey.com/short/wv4jwn28).
 1. Contact tracks for K2 and K3 are rated for 1.5A to reduce the width (to 20mil) to allow for routing to the far pins.
 A second bottom layer track could be added if needed.

 ## References